-So you’ve landed a new creative project - congratulations!
+So you’ve landed a new contract for a creative project after drafting a winning scope of work template - congratulations!
 Whether you’re designing a logo, a website, a series of social media graphics or even a video, the first thing you have to do is understand what your new client needs.

 Figuring out where to start on a new creative project can be daunting.
 Whether it’s your first or 100th project, you will always have new questions about what your client expects.
 A creative brief is a great way to set those expectations in a clear, mutually-agreed-upon way -- but what is a creative brief, exactly, and what is the best approach to writing one?